-Smack-dab in the middle of Lent, St. Patrick's Day reminds every member of our family what it means to be The People of the Cross; Bold and Loving, Brave and Faithful, People of the Cross.
+Smack-dab in the middle of Lent, St. Patrick's Day reminds every member of our family what it means to be ambassadors of Christ — bold and loving, brave and faithful.

 For the last few years we've just brushed the surface with our young, green-clad sons, keeping the focus on the going and the sharing that missionaries do, rather than the danger and the cost.
-This year, however, words like persecution give way to martyrdom and ISIS and 21 Egyptians.
-Yes, this year, in light of what is happening throughout the world, we will go a bit deeper over our bowls of mint chip ice cream, talking together of the ways God has used persecution to spread His Gospel throughout time.
-And we will pray for the men and women we know who are actively going out into regions of the world that are hostile against the message of Christ even today.
+In recent years, however, words like persecution give way to martyrdom and ISIS.
+This year, in light of what is happening throughout the world, we will go a bit deeper over our bowls of mint chip ice cream, talking together of the ways God has used persecution to spread His Gospel throughout time.
+And we will pray for the men and women we know who are actively going out into regions of the world that are hostile against the message of Christ today.

 For a wonderful online education in all things St. Patrick, visit Celebrating Holidays to delve into the rich Christian history, the captivating legend, the traditions, the hymns, and the recipes that bring St. Patrick's Day to life.

-Leprechaun traps and pancakes shaped like Shamrocks are fun, no doubt, but don't miss this wonderful opportunity to talk about the heart of Christian Missions with your children... making sure that they know that missionaries are not just the men and women who go overseas, missionaries are the men, women, boys, and girls who tell others about Jesus's great big love.
+Leprechaun traps and shamrock shaped pancakes are fun, no doubt, but don't miss this wonderful opportunity to talk about the heart of Christian Missions with your children... making sure that they know that missionaries are not just the men and women who go overseas, missionaries are the men, women, boys, and girls who tell others about Jesus's great big love whoever they are.

 Yes...
 As you build your rainbows with colorful Twizzlers, remind the children of God's Promise to keep pursuing mankind with the wonderful news of His Love.
 He does that, the pursuing and the loving, through you and me and our little ones, right where we're living today.
 And those golden Rolos, underneath it all, remind us where our treasure lies.